-You probably already know that French is one of many Romance languages.
-But do you know what romance language is?
+You probably already know that French is one of many Romance languages, but what is a Romance language?
 And while we’re on the topic, what’s so romantic about them?
-Here are some fascinating facts about romance languages; everything you didn’t know, you wanted to know about Latin-based languages, and more.

-History of Romance Languages: begins with the Romans and the Roman empire.
+History of Romance Languages: begins with the Romans and the Roman Empire.

 What is a Romance language?